gitopedia/gitopedia/Compendium/_incoming/quantum-entanglement.md

 - **Quantum Technologies**: Entanglement is a cornerstone for emerging quantum technologies, including quantum computing, quantum communication, and quantum sensing.
 Systems with many entangled particles (e.g., hundreds or millions) are studied to develop these technologies and understand fundamental physics.
 - **Natural Occurrence**: Quantum entanglement is thought to occur naturally in various systems, such as atoms, molecules, and materials.

+## Quantum Entanglement Research at NASA

+NASA is actively engaged in quantum mechanics research, particularly focusing on quantum entanglement.
+Projects include:
+- **SEAQUE (Space Entanglement and Annealing Quantum Experiment)**: Aiming to explore quantum annealing in space.
+- **Cold Atom Lab**: Conducting experiments to study how atoms behave under extreme conditions, defying gravity.
+- **Quantum Sensor Development**: NASA achieved a milestone by demonstrating an 'ultra-cool' quantum sensor in space.

 ## Networks of Entanglement
 Entanglement can extend to large-scale systems, where hundreds or even millions of particles can become entangled.
 These many-body entangled systems behave as a single unified object, much like a flock of birds flying in formation.
 Such systems are not only fascinating for their fundamental physics but also hold promise for practical applications in quantum technology.